 SNAP has a programme of School Summer Holidays activity sessions for those children and young people who have regular contact with The SNAP Centre.
 Please contact the Family Team - 01277 211300 / familyteam@snapcharity.org - if you are interested in attending SNAP holiday sessions.
 These popular sessions run at various times and must be booked in advance.
 There is a small charge for these sessions.
-Diddlies For families with pre-school children with special needs and their siblings.
+Diddlies For families with pre-school children with additional needs and their siblings.

 Children can access all of The SNAP Centre's specialist facilities as well as having fun with toys, crafts and messy play.
-During the sessions parents/carers can have fun with their children, relax with other parents, access books from the library or speak to a parent adviser.
-Stay 'n' Play For families with primary school aged children with special needs and their siblings.
+During the sessions, parents/carers can have fun with their children, relax with other parents, access books from the library or speak to a parent adviser.
+Stay 'n' Play For families with primary school aged children with additional needs and their siblings.

 The children have the opportunity to use all of the Centres specialist facilities as well as choose from a variety of toys, games and craft activities.
-During the sessions parents/carers can have fun with their children, relax with other parents, access books from the library or speak to a parent adviser.
+During the sessions, parents/carers can have fun with their children, relax with other parents, access books from the library or speak to a parent adviser.

-Sensorise For families with children with more profound and complex special needs and their siblings.
+Sensorise For families with children with more profound and complex additional needs and their siblings.

 This holiday session provides a stimulating, interactive and sensory experience using art, music and multi-sensory equipment for children with more complex needs.
-During the sessions parents/carers can have fun with their children, relax with other parents, use the library or speak to a parent adviser.
-Mini Sensorise For families with pre-school children with more profound and complex special needs and their siblings This holiday session provides a stimulating, interactive and sensory experience using art, music and multi-sensory equipment for children with more complex needs.
+During the sessions, parents/carers can have fun with their children, relax with other parents, use the library or speak to a parent adviser.
+Mini Sensorise For families with pre-school children with more profound and complex additional needs and their siblings.
+This holiday session provides a stimulating, interactive and sensory experience using art, music and multi-sensory equipment for children with more complex needs.
 Parents/carers can relax together, use the library or speak to a parent adviser.
-SNAP+ For families with young people with special needs and their siblings aged 12 and over.
+SNAP+ For families with young people with additional needs and their siblings aged 12 and over.

 The young people have the opportunity to use all of the Centre's specialist facilities as well as take part in a variety of games and craft activities.
-During the sessions parents/carers can relax with others, use the library or speak to a parent adviser.
-Friday Facebook Live Music Session Karen and Dale from the SNAP Team are joined by SNAP's resident music therapist, Emily, for an hour of live songs every Friday from 9.30am on Facebook Live.
-Requests are welcomed via the comment section.
-SNAP would like to thank Essex County Council's Short Breaks for their support.
+During the sessions, parents/carers can relax with others, use the library or speak to a parent adviser.